Accountant’s Australia Crypto Tax Guide

 A wash sale involves the disposal of an asset and the acquisition of the same asset (or a substantially similar asset) in a short period of time.
 The ATO has no specific time period for a wash sale and instead focuses on intent.
 If a taxpayer is seen to be deliberately creating a capital loss with the intention of claiming a capital loss and repurchasing the same asset quickly, these transactions would be considered wash sales and any losses created could be denied by the ATO.

-This means if an investor for example, sells ETH at a loss then repurchases ETH on the same day, that capital loss may constitute a loss sale
+This means if an investor, for example, sells ETH at a loss and then repurchases ETH on the same day, that capital loss may constitute a loss sale.

 Swapping crypto for crypto